Travellers, cargo stranded as U.S. airports, rails assess damage

 Flights resumed Tuesday at Stewart International Airport, about 60 miles (95 km) north of Manhattan, near Newburgh, New York.
 The first commercial flight since the storm was expected to arrive around noon Tuesday, DiFulco said.

 Railway freight companies were also working to restore service.
-CSX Corp CSX.N, the nation's second-largest publicly traded railway company, said its network remains closed from Richmond, Virginia, to Albany, New York, and that it had halted traffic originating on other lines travelling to most points between Boston and Philadelphia.
+CSX Corp, the nation's second-largest publicly traded railway company, said its network remains closed from Richmond, Virginia, to Albany, New York, and that it had halted traffic originating on other lines travelling to most points between Boston and Philadelphia.

 CSX said it still had a lot of its track to inspect, that it had found flooding, downed trees and power outages, and that teams were removing trees, reinstalling crossing gates and ensuring generators were running to guard against power outages.